 □ 5) You will now attach the fins to the body tube.
-One fin at a time, apply a thin layer of glue to the root edge of each fin and also to the body tube along the line where the fin will be attached and smooth with your finger and allow the glue to dry.
+One fin at a time, apply a thin layer of glue to the root edge of each fin and also to the body tube along the line where the fin will be attached and allow the glue to dry.
 One fin at a time, apply another thin layer of glue to the root edge and firmly press the fin in place on the body tube.
 Note that the bottom of the root edge of each fin should be even with the 1/8" mark you made on the body tube (see Figure K).
 As the glue sets, be sure that the fin is straight out from and parallel to the tube.
 Looking from the base of the model you can use the lines drawn down the body tube as a guide to be sure the fins are straight.
 Repeat for the remaining fins.

-As the glue sets, be sure that the fin is straight out from and parallel to the tube.
-Looking from the base of the model you can sight down the lines drawn down the body tube as a guide to be sure the fins are straight.
+As the glue sets, be sure that the fin is straight out from and parallel to the tube fin is straight out from and parallel to be sure the fins are straight.
 You can also use the Fin Alignment Guide on the last page of these instructions to help you in aligning the fins straight out from the body tube.
 Allow the model to rest horizontally while the glue dries on each fin (you can download the "Rocket Caddy" from our website to make a stand that will hold your model horizontally).
 Repeat for the remaining fins.
 See Figure L for what correctly aligned fins should look like and an example of incorrectly aligned fins.